ICCAT - International Commission for the Conservation of Atlantic Tunas

-Authorized vessels - The list of authorized vessels that may operate in the ICCAT Regulatory Area can be found at:
+Authorized vessels - The list of ships authorized to operate in the ICCAT regulatory area can be found here.

 Requests for the chartering of a national vessel must be submitted to the DGRM, accompanied by the necessary documentation, in particular the draft charter agreement between the Parties, drawn up in Portuguese or accompanied by its official translation, as well as the license issued by the Chartering Party.
 The submission shall be examined in the light of the applicable legislation, in particular: